 • Structural Heart Procedures (Valve Repair and Replacement) – Currently there are approximately 31,000 annual procedures worldwide with strong growth prospects especially in the emerging tricuspid and mitral therapy space that could benefit from haptic feedback.

-There aren’t currently any commercially available haptic solutions in these markets and ICs are using proxies like fluoroscopy, 3D mapping systems and ultrasound which require them to stare up at a 2-dimensional screen while manipulating a catheter handle for hours at a time.
+There aren’t currently any commercially available haptic solutions in these markets and cardiologists are using proxies like fluoroscopy, 3D mapping systems and ultrasound which require them to stare up at a 2-dimensional screen while manipulating a catheter handle for hours at a time.
 This can be challenging as they have many data streams that they must monitor at the same time during a procedure.
-The integration of haptic feedback will give ICs better catheter control and faster reaction time enabling them to better manipulate catheters, guiding sheaths and transseptal needles around critical cardiac structures and focus on critical aspects of the procedure.
+The integration of haptic feedback will provide improvements in catheter control and faster motor reaction times enabling better manipulation of catheters, guiding sheaths and transseptal needles around critical cardiac structures enabling operators to focus on critical aspects of the procedure.
 The goal is for these benefits to translate into more efficient procedures and better patient outcomes.